confluentinc/schema-registry/docs/intro.rst

    See the :ref:`installation instructions<installation>` for the Confluent Platform.
 Before starting the Schema Registry you must start Kafka.
-   The :ref:`quickstart<quickstart>` explains how to start Kafka locally for testing.
+   The :ref:`Confluent Platform quickstart<quickstart>` explains how to start these services locally for testing.

 .. ifconfig:: not platform_docs